How Would You Characterize This Person’s Alcohol Problem?

 Beer Lover’s Guide To Rapid Fat Loss!
 Lose Your Beer Belly

-Tags: chemical dependency, definition of alcoholism, alcohol problem
+Tags: chemical dependency, alcohol problem, definition of alcoholism, alcohol abuse